chrische-xx/caravel_user_project_analog/README.md

 This is a mixed-mode project featuring a 8-bit SAR-ADC, with offset calibration.
 The logic section is synthesized using the openlane digital flow.

-## SAR

-The ADC is composed of a top-plate sampled CDAC, with a capacitor array of mimimum sized MIM caps.

-The comparator is a single-stage regenerative comparator, with a MOM array for trimming ADC offset.

 ## Layout